bukiro/PECS/README.md

 - [x] Lizardfolk
 - [ ] Shoony

-Basic equipment items are implemented, as well as weapon, shield and armor materials.
+Non-magic equipment items are fully implemented, as well as weapon, shield and armor materials.
 Magic items and consumables are finished as follows:

 - [ ] Weapons
 - [ ] Armors